 - [i] No route reconnaissance by whatever means will be allowed at any time during the sixty (60) days preceding the event.
 The foregoing, however, does not apply to legitimate participation in an event which may cross or use sections of the route within the sixty (60) days preceding the event.
 All decisions in this respect shall be referred to the Clerk of the Course.
 Refer SSR 318 [x] b). - [ii] Aerial observation and/or ground observation of the race route and/or race vehicles from aircraft, including drones, and air to ground communication between observers and car crews is strictly forbidden during races.
-Aerial photography may be allowed with the written permission from the Clerk of the Course subject to the prevailing laws and Civil Aviation Authority.
+No helicopters or drones allowed to fly or land in the vicinity of a stationary race vehicle, especially in the case of an accident.
+The marshals and medical crew will attend.
+Aerial photography for marketing purposes only may be allowed with the written permission from the Clerk of the Course subject to the prevailing laws and Civil Aviation Authority.
 Refer SSR 318 A [x] a).